okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 If you work with statistics but are not a coder or a developer used to the routine below, or you are just willing to learn, share ideas and catch-up, join us in the [Telegram Open Group](http://bit.ly/2cUBFr6).
 This group keeps its language in English in order to be internationally open and we make Telegram the official channel to make it easy for non-developers to reach the technical group.

+Also you should read [this article](https://datasciencebr.com/how-does-one-contribute-to-serenata-de-amor-operation-36e3e7b38207#.uoghp3dop), it explains how each part of Serenata de Amor works and how they all come together as whole.
+After reading it, you'll have a pretty good understanding of all the tools (Jarbas, Rosie and serenata-toolbox) that we use — we’ll refer to them below, so it’s nice to have an idea about what we’re talking about ;-)

 ## The basics

 A lot of discussions about ideas take place in the [Issues](https://github.com/datasciencebr/serenata-de-amor/issues) section.
 There you can catch up with what's going on and also suggest new ideas.